International Schools in Germany

 - ISR High School Diploma, Grade 12

+Forming of character, involvement in nonacademic activities and social projects are part of the curriculum.
 A core component of school life at ISR is the SABIS Student Life Organization®.
-SLO® is student run where prefects take on the responsibility of organizing academic support sessions, ISR school events, and various activities and clubs to complement the efforts of the administration and the academic staff.
+SLO® is student run, where prefects take on the responsibility of organizing academic support sessions, ISR school events, and various activities and clubs to complement the efforts of the administration and the academic staff.
 SLO® gives students a forum in which to practice, apply and refine such skills as well as build their self-confidence, learn critical thinking and develop problem-solving ability.

 Since September 2007, the ISR family has enjoyed its purpose-built facilities which include advanced laboratories for science and computing, multi-purpose rooms for intensive language and math courses, a library, exam hall, specialty rooms for art and music, and a triple-court gymnasium.
+The modern Campus is located near Stadtwald Neuss.
+Bus transportation to and from ISR Campus is established.
 The school also has an extended day program where parents may drop off their children as early as 07:50h and pick them up as late as 18:00h.

 ISR is recognized by the state of North Rhine Westphalia as a supplementary school ("anerkannte Ergänzungsschule"), an accredited member of NCA CASI (North Central Association Commission on Accreditation and School Improvement).
 Additionally, ISR is a regular member of the Council of International Schools (CIS), the European Council of International Schools (ECIS) and is a Cambridge Examination Centre and an International Baccalaureate (IB) World School.